MalinduPabasara/blog-app/README.md

 ## Laravel Breeze

-Your Project Name uses Laravel Breeze for authentication.
+Laravel Blog Application uses Laravel Breeze for authentication.
 Breeze provides a simple and minimalistic starter kit for Laravel.

 To install Breeze, run the following command: